Joseph Jongen: Compositions

 From his teens to his seventies Jongen composed a great deal, including symphonies, concertos (for cello, for piano and for harp), chamber music (notably a late string trio and three string quartets), and songs, some with piano, others with orchestra.
-(His list of opus numbers eventually reached 241, but he destroyed many pieces.)
+(His list of opus numbers eventually reached 241, but he destroyed many pieces, leaving 137 in the official catalogue.)
 Today, the only part of his oeuvre performed with any regularity is his output for organ, much of it solo, some of it in combination with other instruments.

+The early works were influenced by César Franck and his school.
+Lord Berners, in the short essay he wrote on Jongen for publishers J & W Chester in 1922, praises the String Quartet No 2 (1916) for its blend of "purity of form, beauty of writing and emotional appeal", and the 1918 Suite en forme de Sonate for piano as "a delightful example of modern music based on old forms".

-His monumental Symphonie Concertante of 1926 is a tour de force, considered by many to be among the greatest works ever written for organ and orchestra.
-Numerous eminent organists of modern times (such as Virgil Fox, Alexander Frey, Jean Guillou, Michael Murray, Diane Meredith Belcher and Olivier Latry) have championed and recorded it.
+His monumental Symphonie Concertante, op.
+81 of 1926 is a tour de force, considered by many to be among the greatest works ever written for organ and orchestra.
+Numerous eminent organists of modern times (such as Virgil Fox, Alexander Frey, Jean Guillou, Michael Murray, Diane Meredith Belcher, Stephen Tharp, and Olivier Latry) have championed and recorded it.
 The work was commissioned by Rodman Wanamaker for debut in the Grand Court of his palatial Philadelphia department store, Wanamaker's.
 Its intended use was for the re-dedication of the world's largest pipe organ there, the Wanamaker Organ, as part of a series of concerts Rodman Wanamaker funded with Leopold Stokowski and the Philadelphia Orchestra.
 Wanamaker's death in 1928 precluded the performance of the work at that time in the venue for which it was written, but it was finally performed for the first time with the Wanamaker Organ and the Philadelphia Orchestra on 27 September 2008.

 In 1945, Jongen composed the Mass, Op.
 130, for choir, brass and organ, in memory of his brother Alphonse.